Noonc/Noon-Video-Downloader/README.md

 All bugs and issues should be refered to the common-bugs.txt either here in this repository or in the application.

 ## Installation
-Navigate to the releases page or use this link [here](https://github.com/Noonc/Noon-Video-Downloader/releases)
+- Navigate to the releases page or use this link [here](https://github.com/Noonc/Noon-Video-Downloader/releases)
+- Download the latest zip.
+- Open with Winrar, 7Zip or extract onto computer.
+- Then run "setup.exe"

 ## Usage
 ```